 Streamline purchase requisitions with forms that automatically turn requests into process workflows.
 With a customized form builder, you can easily centralize and review purchase requests without any additional rework or chasing after missing information or details.

 Plus, provide requesters with visibility into their requests and empower them to keep track of their requests with a solution like Pipefy’s request tracker.
 This means less time following up for the procurement team and a better user experience for the requester.

 3. Automate when and where possible to eliminate manual work

 While some steps may lend themselves to automation better than others, automating manual tasks throughout your procurement process is a great way to improve end-to-end accuracy and efficiency.

-Low-code automation software also brings visibility to tasks or responsibilities that are often disrupted or bogged down by manual processing and upkeep, all the while improving accuracy and responsiveness between companies and suppliers.
-In addition to facilitating a more efficient purchasing process, low-code automation also creates a layer of process orchestration to keep operations running smoothly.
+No-code automation software also brings visibility to tasks or responsibilities that are often disrupted or bogged down by manual processing and upkeep, all the while improving accuracy and responsiveness between companies and suppliers.
+In addition to facilitating a more efficient purchasing process, no-code automation also creates a layer of process orchestration to keep operations running smoothly.

 With conditionals and automation, automatically trigger activities and required actions (like moving requests to the next phase in the process) and required actions (like approvals, vendor/ technical proposal evaluation, NDAs, and contract signatures) to keep communication flowing smoothly and errors and time-consuming manual work.